AdobeDocs/commerce-merchant-services.en/help/live-search/install.md

 If you encounter problems in the storefront, check the `var/log/system.log` file for API communication failures or errors on the services side.

+If you need to allow Live Search through a firewall, add `commerce.adobe.io` to the allow list.

 ## Checking the installed version

 Before updating Live Search, run the following from the command line to check the version of Live Search that is currently installed: